jelocodes/jelocodes.github.io/_posts/2018-08-23-task_monster_productivity_meets_tamagotchis.markdown

 When I was growing up (and you know, also now), I really liked virtual pets.
 I had keychains of digital pets that I took care of (see Tamagotchi), and games where I could raise and battle them (see Neopets, Digimon and Pokémon).
 The conceat has always been that these little critters prospered or perished by virtue of your interaction (or lack of interaction) with them.
 Give it plenty of food and love, and it showed affection to you and got stronger.
 Ignore it and it might ignore you, or even worse, leave for the digital pet cemetary.
 This gave the user a reason to keep going back to the software.
 It was a gamified feedback loop that kept the user hooked.

 Unrelatedly, lately, I've been trying out different note taking and calendar apps to help me streamline my productivity.
 Evernote and Google Keep were already go-tos, along with team-based apps like Basecamp for larger projects with other humans, but I decided to check out what else was out there.
 I didn't find much else, so I thought it would be fun to gamify the to-do process by building my own simple app.
 The idea was simple: mix gamification with productivity to make being productive more fun.
 And so, the idea for Task Monster was born!
 Who could resist being productive when doing so helps take care of a cute virtual pet?
 (The answer, by the way, is no one.)
 Oh, and what if each monster is truly uniquely yours, cryptographically tied to your unique account on the Ethereum blockchain?
 Productivity problems solved!

-Plus, it would give me a chance to use some nifty new technologies, so I decided to take a couple of weeks to hack it out!
+This would give me a chance to use some nifty new technologies, so I decided to take a couple of weeks to hack it out!

 Technologies Used:
 * React and Redux (for lightning fast (virtual) DOM manipulation in a slick responsive front-end)